MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/define-mail-flow-rules-to-encrypt-email.md

 Save the rule.

-## Create mail flow rules for Office 365 Message Encryption without the new capabilities
+## Create mail flow rules for Office 365 Message Encryption without Microsoft Purview Message Encryption

 If you haven't yet moved your organization to Microsoft Purview Message Encryption, Microsoft recommends that you make a plan to move as soon as it is reasonable for your organization.
 For instructions, see [Set up Microsoft Purview Message Encryption](set-up-new-message-encryption-capabilities.md).
 Otherwise, see [Defining mail flow rules for Office 365 Message Encryption that don't use Microsoft Purview Message Encryption](legacy-information-for-message-encryption.md#defining-mail-flow-rules-for-office-365-message-encryption-that-dont-use-microsoft-purview-message-encryption).